Co-Founder & CEOChesca@miraclefeet.org

-Chesca first became interested in clubfoot while she was working at The University of Iowa.
-Drawn to the opportunity to have an impact on children’s lives in some of the countries she had grown up in, she joined a small group of parents and surgeons interested in creating an organization to address the issue of untreated clubfoot.
+Originally from England, Chesca grew up in Africa and Asia, and has lived and worked in Pakistan, Ecuador, UK and US.
+She first became interested in clubfoot while working at The University of Iowa, where the Ponseti Method was pioneered.
+Drawn to the opportunity to have an impact on children’s lives in some of the countries where she had grown up, she joined a small group of parents and surgeons interested in creating an organization to address the long-overlooked issue of untreated clubfoot.